 The world’s largest rosebush, on the other hand, a white Rosa banksiae, can be found in Tombstone, Arizona.
 It boasts of over 200,000 roses and branches that spread out about six feet thick.

 Do you love Ecuadorian roses?
 Did you know that majority of the lands in Ecuador are devoted to cultivating roses.
 Zambia, the leading rose producer presently, tops this with 80 percent.
 However, this is understandable since these countries consider the commercial rose industry as one of its major sources of income.

-Orchid Republic offers customizable floral subscription packages and same day flower delivery in Los Angeles and Orange County.
+Orchid Republic offers customizable floral subscription packages featuring rose bouquets and same-day flower delivery in Los Angeles and Orange County.